hack-carleton/hack-carleton.github.io/README.md

-This is the repository for my personal website, which is made with the following:
+This is the repository for the hack.carleton CTF website, which is made with the following:

 - [Creative](http://startbootstrap.com/template-overviews/creative/) template by # [Start Bootstrap](http://startbootstrap.com/)
 - [GitHub Pages](https://pages.github.com/) for hosting
-- [CloudFlare](https://www.cloudflare.com/) as a content delivery network

 ## License